unofficialdxnny/Cipher/README.md

 # Cipher

-Hyper is a Terminal written with Python.
+Hyper is a Terminal command set for Mac/Linux/Windows written with Python.

-just install the exe from release or clone and edit create pull request with your edit
+`Cipher` adds some useful commands directly to your terminal

 ## Authors